memfault/interrupt/_posts/2023-01-10-using-psp-msp-limit-registers-for-stack-overflow.md

 #define dg_configMSP_PADDING                    (16)
 ```

 When the MSPLIM is equal to the MSP, the UsageFault exception is triggered.
-We want to make space on the stack, so the fault handler can also push items to the stack.
-If we don't make space for the fault handler, nested exceptions can occur as the MSPLIM register continuously becomes exceeded.
+The padding is required to enable pushing items to the stack on Exception entry.
+If we don't make space for the fault handler, nested exceptions can occur as the MSPLIM register would be continuously exceeded, usually resulting in a LOCKUP.

 The alternative would be to use a naked function[^gcc_attributes].
 However, I prefer to add padding as it provides more flexibility in the fault handler and allows for Memfault hooks!